AndreaPontrandolfo/sheriff/README.md

 ## <a href="description"></a>📖 Description

-This is a comprehensive Eslint configuration.<br>
+`sheriff` is a comprehensive Eslint configuration.<br>
 It takes into account various technologies (see: [techs](#techs)).<br>
->⚠️ At the moment, this config supports only Typescript codebases with modern Ecmascript standards.
+>⚠️ At the moment, `sheriff` supports only Typescript codebases with modern Ecmascript standards.
 Maybe in the future i'll take in consideration support for vanilla Javascript.
 Refer to the [roadmap](#roadmap).

 ## <a href="philosophy"></a>💭 Why / Philosophy